Vincennes, Indiana: Slavery

 Clark's attorney appealed the decision with the Indiana Supreme Court in the case of Mary Clark v.
 G.W.
 Johnston was a former slave who was made an indentured servant and lived in Vincennes.
 She won her freedom on November 6, 1821, when the Indiana Supreme Court ruled that servitude violated the state's 1816 Constitution.
 This was a landmark contract law case for indentured servants and foretold the end of forced labor in Indiana.

-Unofficial city flag

-This flag for the city of Vincennes, Indiana, albeit unofficial, is used around the city.
-It features the signature V, four fleurs-de-lis, symbolizing the city's French heritage, its existence in four centuries: 18th, 19th, 20th, and 21st, since the city's establishment in 1732.
-Similar in appearance to the flag of Indianapolis, Vincennes' flag is more squared in appearance and has a diamond center rather than a circle.
-It represents the layout of Vincennes.
-White stripes radiating from the diamond represent Vincennes' part in the settlement of the frontier, as it was at the crossroads of several great pioneer trails.